Terminal deoxynucleotidyl transferase: Function and regulation

+and the structural details of the catalytic cycle have been studied in detail for these different ions.

 TdT is expressed mostly in the primary lymphoid organs, like the thymus and bone marrow.
 Regulation of its expression occurs via multiple pathways.
 These include protein-protein interactions, like those with TdIF1.
 TdIF1 is another protein that interacts with TdT to inhibit its function by masking the DNA binding region of the TdT polymerase.
 The regulation of TdT expression also exists at the transcriptional level, with regulation influenced by stage-specific factors, and occurs in a developmentally restrictive manner.
 Although expression is typically found to be in the primary lymphoid organs, recent work has suggested that stimulation via antigen can result in secondary TdT expression along with other enzymes needed for gene rearrangement outside of the thymus for T-cells.
 Patients with acute lymphoblastic leukemia greatly over-produce TdT.
 Cell lines derived from these patients served as one of the first sources of pure TdT and lead to the discovery that differences in activity exist between human and bovine isoforms.